Reviewed by Ro Huntriss, Registered Dietitian

 This involves energy being funnelled to the muscles and away from the digestive system.

 As a result, food ends up staying in the intestines rather than being digested.

-In turn, this can cause inflammation in the gut, which alters the intestinal environment and disrupts the microbiome.3
+In turn, this can cause inflammation in the gut, which may alter the intestinal environment and disrupt the microbiome.3

-And this disruption means that all of the really important jobs that gut bacteria perform, are no longer happening as efficiently or effectively as they used to.
+And this disruption means that all of the really important jobs that gut bacteria perform, may not be happening as efficiently or effectively as they used to.